owdproject/owd-app-todo/README.md

 [Try it out](https://hacklover.net), just open the terminal and type "todo"

 ## Features
-- It saves things to local storage
+- Save and restore list using local storage
+- Mark items as done

 ## Quick install
 - Copy the content of the `client` module folder into `owd-client/src/modules/todo`